 C# .NET communication with API

-Only requirement is to implement correctly HTTP POST request and encode correctly JSON request to our server.
+The only requirement is to implement HTTP POST request correctly as well as encode JSON request to our server correctly.

-Example of such request using C# in .Net (simple console application) follows:
+Here is an example of such a request using C# in .Net (simple console application):

 //